hamzhfreajat/Normalization/README.md

 # Deliverables
 **All requirements mentioned in this section is a must, the submission will be considered as failed if one is missing**
-* The candidate should clone this project, add his solution, then deliver it as a compressed file.
+* The candidate should clone this project, add his solution, **then deliver it as a compressed file (RAR format) through email**, the mp4 files under docs folder and the target folder (resulted from the maven build) could be removed to reduce the size of the deliverable.
+Also, it could be shared through Google Drive (or similar media) then share a public access link.
+Note: the deliverable zip shouldn't exceed 10 MB.
 * All test cases in [unit tests](src/test/java/com/progressoft/tools/NormalizerTest.java) should pass.
 * You are only allowed to use Java SE API, any additional libraries shouldn't be used especially for calculations
 * Always use HALF_EVEN when rounding decimal places and fractions.